-Prior to the consummation of this offering, our board of directors will adopt a code of business conduct and ethics applicable to our employees, directors and officers, in accordance with applicable U.S. federal securities laws and the corporate governance rules of the NYSE.
+Our board of directors has adopted a code of business conduct and ethics applicable to our employees, directors and officers, in accordance with applicable U.S. federal securities laws and the corporate governance rules of the NYSE.
 Any waiver of this code may be made only by our board of directors and will be promptly disclosed as required by applicable U.S. federal securities laws and the corporate governance rules of the NYSE.
 A copy of the code of business conduct and ethics will be available on our website at www.laredopetro.com prior to or upon completion of this offering.
 Information on our website or any other website is not incorporated by reference into, and does not constitute part of, this prospectus.